CSF303/LAB5_MULTITHREADING_23-24_TAKEHOME/README.md

   the format: `./a.out <ip_address> <port>` and run on that ip and port.

-- The server will listen to a max of 1024 and can accept any amount of client connections.
+- The server will listen to a max of 1024 connections, although it can accept any amount of client connections.
 (Requirement for server evaluation)

 - The server must be able to receive data from all clients in parallel